Operation Harpoon (1942): Siege, 1942

 In 1942, Axis bombing of Malta smashed the docks, ships, aircraft and airfields by the end of April 1942.
 Axis bombing was switched to targets preliminary to invasion: camps, barracks, warehouses and road junctions.
 After 18 April, German bombing suddenly stopped and Italian bombers took over, regularly bombing with small formations of aircraft.
 During the month, Axis aircraft flew more than 9,500 sorties against 388 by the Royal Air Force (RAF) all but 30 of which were fighter sorties.
 The British lost 50 aircraft, 20 shot down in combat against 37 Axis losses incurred during the dropping of 6700 LT of bombs, three times the March figure, 3000 LT on the docks, 2600 LT on airfields.
 The bombing demolished or damaged 11,450 buildings, 300 civilians were killed and 350 seriously wounded.
 Good shelters existed but some of the casualties were caused by delayed-action bombs.

-As Malta was running short of supplies, Convoy MW10 sailed from Alexandria on 21 March.
+As Malta was running short of supplies, Convoy MW 10 sailed from Alexandria on 21 March.
 The convoy was the subject of a half-hearted attack by the Italian Fleet; the Italians intercepted the convoy and inflicted much damage on several escorts in the Second Battle of Sirte but the weaker British force fended off the Italian squadron.
 The attack on the convoy meant that the convoy reached Malta in the morning and not at night as expected, leaving the merchant ships exposed to Axis air attack.
 In the following 48 hours, all the merchant ships were sunk off Malta or destroyed inside the port; barely 5000 LT of supplies were unloaded.

 Rations of meat, fats and sugar were cut further and on 5 May, the bread ration was reduced to 10.5 oz per day, enough to last until late July; pasta rations had already been stopped and there had been a poor winter potato harvest.
 Three destroyers, three submarines, three minesweepers, five tugs, a water carrier and a floating crane were sunk in port and more ships damaged.
 The island continued to function as a staging post but the Axis bombing campaign neutralised Malta as an offensive base.
 Two boats of the 10th Submarine Flotilla had been sunk, two were damaged in harbour and on 26 April the flotilla was ordered out because of mining by small fast craft, which were undetectable by radar and inaudible during the bombing; the surviving minesweepers were too reduced in numbers to clear the approaches.
 Three reconnaissance aircraft remained and only 22 bomber sorties were flown, with eleven more by Fleet Air Arm (FAA) aircraft during the month.
 By the start of June, only two Fairey Albacores and two Fairey Swordfish were left.